Best RGB Case Fans in 2020 & 2021 ft. 120mm, 140mm & 200mm RGB Fans

 - Pay extra for flashy lights

-While these RGB fans from Corsair don't offer the highest of airflow CFM, they do a reasonable job and offer great static pressure.
+While these RGB fans from Corsair don’t offer the highest airflow CFM, they do a reasonable job and offer great static pressure.
 These are arguably some of the best RGB fans you can buy for your case and are perfect for blasting air through obstacles.

 These fans from Corsair have two RGB loops, one on the outside creating a halo effect, and the inner loop shining RGB light onto the fan blades.
-The RGB loops have eight individual lighting zones which can be personalized through Corsairs intuitive iCUE software.
+The RGB loops have eight individual lighting zones which can be personalized through Corsair’s intuitive iCUE software.
 The software will allow you to match up your lighting effects with any other Corsair peripherals.

 These RGB fans come in a multitude of options, you can buy them individually, as a dual, and a triple pack.
-You can also get the Corsair LL's in 120mm and 140mm, giving you a few different airflow options.
+You can also get the Corsair LLs in 120mm and 140mm, giving you a few different airflow options.
+Ultimately these fans would make any case look fantastic and you can rest assured knowing they are of good build quality too.

 Thermaltake Riing Plus 20

-- Max Noise Level (dBa):29.2 dBA
+Max Noise Level (dBa):

-- Max Rotational Speed (RPM):1000 RPM
+Max Rotational Speed (RPM):

-- Connector Type:1 x 9-pin USB Header
+1 x 9-pin USB Header

 - Huge amounts of airflow